Antonio Vázquez Brust

 Graduated in 2017

-Antonio Vázquez Brust, or Tony, is an Argentinean urban planner and information technologist who spent the first ten years of his professional career designing and maintaining large-scale computer systems.
-After completing his Master of Science in Urban Informatics in May 2017 with a perfect GPA of 4.0, Tony returned to Argentina to launch a new Data Lab at Universidad Torcuato Di Tella’s School of Government, and to work as an urban data science consultant for the think tank CIPPEC.
-While at Northeastern, Tony collaborated with the Boston Area Research Initiative, conducting original research at the intersection of urban science and public policy.
-He also interned at The American City Coalition.
+Antonio (Tony) wanted to take his career as an urban planner and information technologist to the next level after a decade of designing and maintaining large-scale computer systems.
+After earning his Master of Science in Urban Informatics in 2017, Tony returned to Argentina to launch the Data Lab at Universidad Torcuato Di Tella’s School of Government and now works as an urban data science consultant for the think tank CIPPEC.

-Tony took PPUA 5262 Big Data for Cities and learned programming skills, applied statistical analysis, data visualization, and dabbled with GIS.
+Tony took Big Data for Cities (PPUA 5262) and learned programming skills, applied statistical analysis, data visualization, and GIS.

-For his capstone, Tony worked other grad students to assess the ability of cities to manage federal grant funding for the Lincoln Institute of Land Policy.
+In collaboration with fellow graduate students, Tony assessed the ability of cities to manage federal funding for the Lincoln Institute of Land Policy as his capstone.

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.